IntelliAcc/cordova-plugin-ia-mlkit-scanner/README.md

 MLKit Barcode Scanner
 =======================

+Kindly do not use versions 1.0.7 to 1.0.9, but upgrade to 1.1.0 to avoid crashes.

 Scan barcodes using the Google MLKit.
 This plugin supports the `android` and `ios` platforms.

 Install the plugin using: